carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 violating the language rules.
 As a consequence, the behavior intended to catch bugs remains observable by intentional code.

-Safety hardening, or mitigations, address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.
+Safety hardening, or mitigation, address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.